chris-nishimura/chris-nishimura.github.io/projects/final-project.md

   - Web Design
   - Group Project
   - UH Clubs
+  - Javascript
+  - Meteor
+  - React
-summary: I Helped to design a webpage for a group final project in ICS 314.
+summary: I Helped to design a web app for a group final project in ICS 314.
 ---

-images/landing1.png
+For my final project in ICS 314 we had to develop a web app in a group.
+You can view our app <a href="http://uhclubr.meteorapp.com/#/">here.</a>